benitomartin/mlops-chicago-rides/README.md

 ### Prediction API

-To run the prediction API run this and check the results here http://127.0.0.1:8000/predict:
+To run the prediction API run this from the project root directory and check the results here http://127.0.0.1:8000/predict:

 ```bash
 uvicorn src.api.fast:app --reload